 The functorial interface

-TyXML provides a functorial interface to implement HTML and SVG on top of any XML implementations.
-This is used heavily by Eliom to implement the F and D modules, providing respectivelly a functionnal and a DOM version of the HTML implementation.
+TyXML provides a functorial interface to implement HTML and SVG on top of any XML implementation.
+This is used heavily by Eliom to implement the F and D modules, providing respectively a functional and a DOM version of the HTML implementation.